 10. Delos day trip

-The island is deserted except for its ancient ruins.
-Delos has a story that begins over 3,000 years ago and was a significant spiritual destination.
+Delos was a significant spiritual destination.
 Greek legend was that Apollo and Artemis were born here.
 Temples were built in their honor and pilgrims would come with their offerings.
-The history continues far beyond this.

 I recommend hiring a local guide (they meet the arriving boats) or purchasing a good tour book.
 Read up on your history beforehand and during your self-guided tour.
-As always, I’m a big Rick Steves fan and found his Greece book

 Tours to Delos and Rhenia: